Days Out – for all ages up to twelve

 Prehistoric Park, La Cave (45 minutes drive)

 Near Rocamadour.
-A wonderful morning or afternoon – shuts from 12 to 2 as do most French places!
-For the family especially if you are a dinosaur fan.
+A wonderful morning or afternoon for dinosaur fans.
 Walk through a forest spread over several hectares (pushchair friendly) and walk back into the past with life size dinosaurs around every corner.
 A great fun trip with the chance for a photo in a dinosaur’s mouth at the end and an ice-cream.
+Shuts from 12 to 2.

 Castle of Beynac (45 minutes drive)